 This repeat business client applied for the role of Personal Assistant (PA) in local government in Tasmania, breezed through the job interview stage, was offered and accepted the role.
-This was a big application requiring the addressing of 10 selection criteria; all were addressed in 4 pages.
-Following are part excerpts from 3 of the selection criteria.
+This was a big application requiring the addressing of 10 selection criteria; all were addressed in four pages.
+Following are excerpts from two of the selection criteria.

 Demonstrated ability to exercise initiative, judgement and discretion and to work under pressure.